12.15 Ongoing Training

 3. Has completed twelve (12) hours of continuing education focusing on pediatrics within the past year that will assist the parent(s) in the care of a child with medical complexity.

-• Medically complex foster or adoptive parents are required to obtain their annual training at the Cabinet sponsored medically complex conferences, which are offered twice per year.
+• Non-familial and relative/fictive medically complex foster or adoptive parents are required to obtain their annual training at the Cabinet sponsored medically complex conferences, which are offered twice per year.

 • The infant, child, and adult CPR/first aid certification requirement is not a part of the medically complex training conferences and must be maintained separately.
-Online certification provided by the American Red Cross or the American Heart Association is acceptable if there are no trainings available.
+Online certification provided by the American Red Cross or the American Heart Association is acceptable if there is no training available.
 It is recommended that this be completed in a group setting when possible.

-• Medically complex training is to be completed by the month of the Department for Community Based Services (DCBS) foster or adoptive parent’s original approval, not their medically complex date of approval.
+• Non-familial and relative/fictive medically complex training is to be completed by the month of the Department for Community Based Services (DCBS) foster or adoptive parent’s original approval, not their medically complex date of approval.

 • Medically complex foster or adoptive homes may receive the specialized medically complex rate if they are caring for a child who has been deemed specialized by the medical support section.
 Specialized rates are only available to advanced or degreed medically complex homes.

-• Mandatory trainings, including, but not limited to, child sexual abuse, psychotropic medications, behavioral management, and trauma informed care may be taken by foster parents once every five (5) years, unless a foster home review or specific placement challenge is specified and approved by the recruitment and certification (R&C) FSOS.
+• Mandatory training, including, but not limited to, child sexual abuse, psychotropic medications, behavioral management, and trauma-informed care may be taken by non-familial foster parents once every five (5) years, unless a foster home review or specific placement challenge is specified and approved by the recruitment and certification (R&C) FSOS.

-• Non-mandatory ongoing trainings may be taken by foster parents once every two (2) years, unless a foster home review or specific placement challenge is specified and approved by the R&C FSOS.
+• Non-mandatory ongoing training may be taken by non-familial foster parents once every two (2) years unless a foster home review or specific placement challenge is specified and approved by the R&C FSOS.

-• Foster or adoptive home parents will initially complete the Cabinet-approved pediatric abusive head trauma training.
+• Non-familial and fictive/relative foster or adoptive home parents will initially complete the Cabinet-approved pediatric abusive head trauma training.
 Thereafter, the foster or adoptive parent(s) will complete the training one (1) time every five (5) years.

 • A web-based training (WBT) curriculum has been developed to educate the foster and adoptive parent(s) on medication administration.
 This training must be completed prior to approval as a foster or adoptive parent.
 It is recommended that this training be completed every two (2) years.
 Assistance accessing the online training can be provided by the R&C worker.